 Contraindications

-Castor oil or a castor oil pack is not to be used during pregnancy or nursing.
+Do not use castor oil or a castor oil pack during pregnancy or nursing.

 In addition, avoid its use during heavy menstrual flow or the presence of internal bleeding.